 |Taxes paid at taxable event (35% ordinary income tax rate)||$35,000||$175,000|

-Even if you don’t hold RSUs, it’s highly recommended that NSO or ISO holders who took advantage of an early exercise option file an 83(b).
+Even if you don’t hold RSAs, it’s highly recommended that NSO or ISO holders who took advantage of an early exercise option file an 83(b).
 Remember, if you early exercise and don’t file the 83(b) within 30 days of the issue date, the IRS won’t recognize ownership of the share until it’s been fully vested and you’ll be paying significantly higher taxes at that point.

-Founders, investors, and employees holding significant amounts of shares can avoid paying capital gains taxes on the greater of $10 million or 10 times their cost basis if they meet certain requirements, including receiving shares from a domestic C corporation that produces something at a time when company assets are less than $50 million.
+Founders, investors, and employees holding significant amounts of shares can avoid paying capital gains taxes on the greater of $10 million or 10 times their cost basis if they meet certain requirements, including receiving shares from a domestic C corporation at a time when company assets are less than $50 million.

 More information: An Overview of the QSBS Exemption: Qualified Small Business Stock